snkas/basic-sim/doc/future_work.md

 * Flowlet routing arbiter
 * Long-living TCP application and scheduler
-* Add link filter to interface (link) utilization tracker
+* Add filter to interface (link) utilization tracker
-* Improve testing:
-  * Link utilization log files
-  * UDP burst log files
-* Plot helpers for UDP bursts

 When upgrading to a new version of ns-3, be sure to check: